 Diduco offers a range of services within RP method development and troubleshooting, and do also maintain an open-access instrument park for local collaboration partners.

 The foundation of RP HPLC separations is hydrophobic partitioning which push the less polar molecules to be more distributed into the oil-like environment of the bonded stationary phase within RP columns, which often consists of octadecyl chains (i.e., C18).
 Differences between molecules in this distribution enables separation of them.
-In RP, a wide column selectivity range is available due to secondary interactions with the chemical structures of the stationary phase (e.g., C8, phenyl, biphenyl, fluorophenyl), or with the underlying silica base material and its end-capping.
+In RP, a rather wide range of column selectivity is available due to secondary interactions with the chemical structures of the stationary phase (e.g., C8, phenyl, biphenyl, fluorophenyl), or with the underlying silica base material and its end-capping.

 Eluents in RP are based on mixtures of water and one or several organic solvents, typically methanol or acetonitrile, plus often a buffer or additive to control the pH and ionic strength.
 RP retention decrease with increasing organic solvent, and since the separation process works under a wide variety of conditions, elution can be performed from almost pure water to pure organic solvent, depending on the sample requirements.
 However, to maintain high reproducibility, gradient span in practise leaves a few percent admixture of the other component at each end point, typically while maintaining a constant pH and ionic strength throughout the analysis.